vishal-vaghasiya/interview-questions-ios/Swift.md

 - Public GitHub repositories

 ### Best Practices:
-- Store sensitive keys on server
+- Store sensitive keys on the server
-- Call APIs through backend
+- Call APIs through the backend
 - Use short-lived tokens instead of static API keys
 - Use .xcconfig for environment separation (not for strong security)